Health Records Act

 An organisation must have a written policy about how it manages health information and how individuals can access their health information.
 On request, the organisation must take reasonable steps to tell an individual whether it holds health information about them, and if so, the kind of information, what it is needed for, and how the organisation handles the information.

-An organisation must provide access to an individual’s health information on request in accordance with part 5 of the HR Act.
-There are exceptions, including where:
+An organisation must provide access to an individual’s health information on request in accordance with the HR Act (pt 5), except where:

 – access would pose a serious threat to the health or safety of a person;

 – access would have an unreasonable impact on the privacy of others;